No. 8 BYU routs overmatched North Alabama to improve to 9-0

 POLL IMPLICATIONS

-Obliterating an FCS opponent isn’t likely to move the needle for BYU in the AP Top 25 Poll.
+Obliterating an FCS opponent isn’t likely to move the needle for BYU in the AP Top 25.

 UP NEXT